City Beneath the Sea (1971 film)

-City Beneath the Sea is a 1971 adventure science fiction television film and television pilot for a proposed series by Irwin Allen starring Stuart Whitman and Robert Colbert.
-It began as a conceptual 10-minute demo reel as a means to sell the plot and concept to television studios.
-The concept was not bought initially, and a few years later Allen produced a two-hour telefilm for NBC.
-The two-hour movie again failed to gain the response necessary to be picked up as a series.
-In the UK it was shown theatrically in 1972 as One Hour to Doomsday.
+City Beneath the Sea is a 1971 adventure science fiction television movie and television pilot for a proposed series by Irwin Allen featuring Stuart Whitman and Robert Colbert.
+It began as a conceptual 10-minute demonstration reel as a means to sell the plot and concept to television studios.
+The concept was not bought initially, and a few years later Allen produced it as a two-hour television movie for NBC.
+The two-hour movie failed to gain the response necessary for a series.
+In the UK it was shown theatrically in 1972 as One Hour To Doomsday.

-It was released on DVD as part of the Warner Archive Collection.
+It was released in DVD form as part of the Warner Archive Collection.

 Storyline

 On June 12, 2053, a futuristic oil rig explodes somewhere in the Atlantic Ocean.
 Retired admiral Michael Matthews is busy in his New York City office administering various engineering projects in different parts of the world.
-He receives a phone call from the president of the United States.
-After much debate and against his will, he is reactivated at his old rank as administrator of Pacifica, the underwater city.
+He receives a telephone call from the president of the United States.
+After much debate and against his will, he is reactivated at his old rank as administrator of Pacifica, an underwater city.
 His escort, commander Woody Patterson, arrives.

-They take off via flying submarine for Pacifica.
-Matthews regrets returning to the city because of a past tragedy that had occurred there, and apologizes because his return means that Patterson will be forcibly demoted without cause.
+They embark via flying submarine for Pacifica.
+Matthews regrets returning to the city because of a past tragedy that had occurred there, and apologizes because his return means that Patterson will be demoted without cause.
 The two officers discuss the ongoing transfer of gold from Fort Knox to Pacifica, a project that began under Matthews' previous administration six months earlier and is now nearing completion.
 The entirety of the American gold reserve will be secured at Pacifica within 17 days.